How Much a Korean Wedding Actually Costs

 Korean wedding halls do not have universally agreed-upon tier labels, but the price spread makes tiers meaningful.

 Mid tier: Standard independent halls (독립 예식장) in Seoul outside Gangnam and in major regional cities.
-National median is 15,550,000 KRW.
-Seoul non-Gangnam halls have a 2025 median around that national figure.
+These cluster around the national survey figure and well below the Gangnam level.

 Premium tier: Gangnam-area halls and hotel ballroom packages (컨벤션 웨딩).
-Gangnam hall median is 31,300,000 KRW.
-Hotel ballrooms are priced per head at significantly higher per-person rates and come with more flexibility on layout and catering.
+The Gangnam combined survey figure is 33,390,000 KRW.
+Hotel ballrooms (호텔 컨벤션 웨딩) are priced per head with course-style meals, the most expensive meal format in the survey, and they come with more flexibility on layout and catering.

 Skip: If you chose courthouse-only or small wedding above, the hall tier input does not apply.

 Where foreign residents over-budget: Booking Gangnam-tier venues because the Korean side has status expectations, without accounting for whether that tier is genuinely required or just a default.
-A non-Gangnam Seoul hall at half the price is legally and ceremonially identical.
+A non-Gangnam Seoul hall at a fraction of the Gangnam survey figure (33,390,000 KRW) runs an identical ceremony format.

 Studio-Dress-Makeup package (스드메): skip, basic, or premium